 However, especially if you have small children, find a pair with a volume limit.
 Luckily, many companies provide this safety option.

-One of these is JLab, and that’s why the JLab Audio JBuddies Over-Ear Headphones are our ultimate favorite.
+One of these is JLab, and that’s why the JLab Audio JBuddies Over-Ear Headphones are our number one pick as the best headphones for kids.